Derivation of effective theories for thin 3D nonlinearly elastic rods with voids: The -liminf inequality

 where $\Q_2(A)$ is given by \eqref{def_Q_2}.
 This implies \eqref{eq: mora-liminfy-eq}(iii) in the present form.

-The issue in our framework is that Lemma \ref{lemma: liminf Mora} cannot be applied directly since the sequence $(y_h)_{h>0}$ is not in $W^{1,2}(\Omega;\R^3)$.
-Therefore, as in the proof of Theorem \ref{compactness_thm}, we will use the modification constructed in Proposition \ref{Lipschitz_replacement} in order to reduce the situation to the Sobolev setting.
+\NNN The issue in our framework is that Lemma \ref{lemma: liminf Mora} cannot be applied directly since the sequence $(y_h)_{h>0}$ is only in $W^{1,2}(\Omega \setminus \overline{E}_h;\R^3)$ and the geometry of $(E_h)_{h>0}$ cannot be controlled a priori.
+Therefore, as in the proof of Theorem \ref{compactness_thm}, we will use the modification $(w_h)_{h>0}$ constructed in Proposition \ref{Lipschitz_replacement}.
+The advantage here is that, due to \eqref{almost_the same_and_control_of_energy}(ii), the geometry of the jump set of $(w_h)_{h>0}$ is well controlled in the sense that it is contained in the vertical faces of finitely many cuboids.
+Therefore, far from these cuboids, we can reduce to the Sobolev setting. \EEE

 \begin{lemma} Suppose that $(y_{h}, V_{h})\overset{\tau}{\longrightarrow}((y\vert \, d_2\vert \, d_3), I)$ for some $((y\vert \, d_2\vert \, d_3),I)\in \mathcal{A}$.
 Then,

 \end{lemma}

 \begin{proof} We apply Proposition \ref{Lipschitz_replacement} for $\rho >0$ small and $\epsilon_h:=h^2$ and the sequence $(v_h, E_h)_{h>0}$ related to $(y_h,V_h)_{h>0}$ via \eqref{order_1_domain}--\eqref{from_v_to_y}.
 Here, we note that it is not restrictive to assume that $(\E^{h}(y_{h}, V_{h}))_{h>0}$ is bounded, and thus \eqref{Lipschitz_replacement_energy_bound} holds.
 We denote the resulting sequence by $(w_h)_{h>0}$, and as in the proof of the compactness result, we consider the sequence $(\tilde w_h)_{h>0}\subset SBV^2(\Omega_{1,\rho};\R^3)$ defined by